X4mp/benchmark/WHITEPAPER.md

 The tokens are all generated at first, then distributed among the original developers of the project and people that add value to its ecosystem.

+## Voting system
+### Token holder votes
+### Wallet shareholders votes

 ### Economic
+In the benchmark blockchain, the clients are paid to request reports on the blockchain.
+Servers owns the reports and are paid when customers orders reports from them.

+Every time a customer orders a report, a percentage of the transaction goes to a wallet that is held by all token holders.
+The remaining goes to the server that owns the report.

+Clients are paid every time a report is generated with them.
+The amount they are paid per report and the frequency at which they can request reports are voted by all token holders.

+If the community wallet contains too much tokens, the token holders can vote to withdraw some tokens it holds to all token holders.

+If the community wallet lack funds to pay clients, the token holders can vote to take tokens from everyone in the blockchain, pro-rata of the token each wallet owns.

 ### Decentralization
 ### Pledges